jamescallumyoung/gif-provider/README.md

 # gif-provider

-_gif-provider_ is a JavaScript module that allows you to querying various gif APIs.
+_gif-provider_ is a JavaScript module that allows you to query various gif APIs.
 Queries can be done to a single API at a time, or to multiple, with the results aggregated.

 The module currently supports fetching gifs from [Giphy](https://developers.giphy.com/docs/api/)